 Making a request under the Privacy Act is similar to making one under the ATIA, except that there are no fees associated with requests to access personal information.
 The Privacy Act sets out limits to the right of access similar to those contained in the ATIA.
 For example, unless otherwise set out in advance, a person requesting access to personal information about themselves would not be given access to personal information about another.

 The decision-making processes related to applications received by the NCE Secretariat are subject to more publicity than traditional grant or scholarship applications made to individuals.
-Applicants, co-applicants and other participants, including members of Boards of Directors, managers and other key players, should be aware that their names and affiliations will be accessible to the public.
+Successful applicants, co-applicants and other participants, including members of boards of directors, managers and other key players, should be aware that their names and affiliations will be accessible to the public.
 The NCE Secretariat routinely publishes and disseminates certain details about successful applications.
 These include: names and affiliations of applicants and co-applicants, the amount of the total award and any conditions attached to that amount, and summaries prepared by the applicant or by the Secretariat for public reference.
 The final reports of the NCE Secretariat selection committees or the Private Sector Advisory Board, providing an overview of a competition along with a summary of each application recommended for funding, are also publicly disseminated.

 More detailed personal information about applicants and prospective administrators collected by the NCE Secretariat programs is used to review applications, to administer and monitor awards, and to promote and support research.
 Consistent with these purposes, applicants should also expect that personal information collected by the program might be used and disclosed in the following ways:

-and their personal information may be used and disclosed consistent with this policy.
+Applicants and participants in the NCE Secretariat programs are subject to the Tri-Agency Framework: Responsible Conduct of Research and their personal information may be used and disclosed consistent with this policy.

 Information provided to the NCE Secretariat is subject to the Access to Information Act and the Privacy Act.
 Grant applicants and recipients are encouraged to separate information not related to the grant from meetings and documentation available to the NCE Secretariat and its representatives.
 Furthermore, applicants and recipients should adopt the practice of labelling information as confidential when the information contains: